MironovaLab/iSensors/README.md

 # Make sure you have devtools installed
 install.packages("devtools")

-# Install the iSensor package
+# Install the iSensor package from main
 devtools::install_github("MironovaLab/iSensors")
+# or from other branch
+devtools::install_github("MironovaLab/iSensors", ref = "iSensors-v1.2.0-dev")
 ```
 In case dealing with a mistake like:
 ```